Veselin Jelušić

-Veselin Jelušić is a Serbian football coach who is the manager of the Lesotho national team.
+Veselin Jelušić is a Serbian football coach.

 Career

 He taught at the University of Belgrade in the 1990s.

 He then managed two African national teams, Angola and Botswana.
 After leaving his role as Botswana manager he began working in youth development for the Botswana FA.

 On 3 July 2017, Jelušić signed a two-year contract with South African club Bloemfontein Celtic.
 In October 2017 he was named Absa Premiership Coach of the Month.